cjdrake/boolexpr/doc/source/advanced.rst

    >>> or_(*xs[:8]).to_binop()
    Or(Or(Or(x_0, x_1), Or(x_2, x_3)), Or(Or(x_4, x_5), Or(x_6, x_7)))

+This technique might help to re-write an arbitrary expression in a language (such as Python REPL) that only supports binary operators.

 Convert All Operators to OR/AND Form
 ------------------------------------

 The most common basis for Boolean algebra is NOT/OR/AND.
-The ``to_latop`` transformation converts all ``Xor``, ``Equal``, ``Implies``, and ``IfThenElse`` operators, and converts them to their most obvious form using NOT/OR/AND.
+The ``to_latop`` transformation converts all ``Xor``, ``Equal``, ``Implies``, and ``IfThenElse`` operators to their most obvious form using NOT/OR/AND.

 For example: